hbenl/vscode-test-explorer/README.md

 `test-explorer.run-all`              | Run all tests
-`test-explorer.run-file`             | Run tests in current file `test-explorer.run-test-at-cursor`   | Run the test at the current cursor position `test-explorer.debug-test-at-cursor` | Debug the test at the current cursor position `test-explorer.cancel`               | Cancel running tests
+`test-explorer.run-file`             | Run tests in current file `test-explorer.run-test-at-cursor`   | Run the test at the current cursor position `test-explorer.rerun`                | Repeat the last test run `test-explorer.debug-test-at-cursor` | Debug the test at the current cursor position `test-explorer.redebug`              | Repeat the last test run in the debugger `test-explorer.cancel`               | Cancel running tests